SafeExamBrowser/seb-server/docs/overview.rst

 .. note::
     List action are disabled when nothing is selected from the list and get enabled as soon as one or more list items are selected.
-    Actions that are considdered single selection actions, and are used with a multi selection on the list will only affect the first selected item in the list.
+    Actions that are considered single selection actions, and are used with a multi selection on the list will only affect the first selected item in the list.

 .. image:: images/overview/list_multiselect_actions.png
     :align: center